Cymric cat: Coat

 Their semi-long, dense, and resilient double coat consists of a shorter, soft undercoat (known as an awn).
 The Cymric cat's coat is notably long and voluminous around the ruff, extending downward to create a shirtfront.
 Additionally, the coat extends onto the upper portion of the hindquarters above the hock, creating breeches, a term derived from the visual effect of a cat's fur replicating traditional, baggy knee-length pants.
-In the show ring, the quality of a cat's coat has greater significance than its color or markings, even though Cymric can display a wide array of colors and patterns.
+In the show ring, the quality of a cat's coat has greater significance than its colour or markings, even though Cymric can display a wide array of colours and patterns.